revolist/revogrid-docs/guide/defs.md

 ## DOM (Document Object Model)
 A programming interface for HTML and XML documents, allowing scripts to update the content, structure, and style of a document.
-Revogrid manipulates the DOM to render and dynamically update the grid.
+RevoGrid manipulates the DOM to render and dynamically update the grid.

 ## ES Modules (ECMAScript Modules)
 A module system for JavaScript, allowing developers to import library as an ES Module in modern JavaScript projects.

 ## Event
-Custom events triggered by Revogrid, allowing developers to respond to various actions within the grid, such as cell editing, row selection, or data updates.
+Custom events triggered by RevoGrid, allowing developers to respond to various actions within the grid, such as cell editing, row selection, or data updates.

 ## Export to Excel, CSV
 The functionality to export grid data to Excel or CSV formats, enabling users to share or analyze data outside the grid environment.